badre2911/agonlight2-projetcs/comfile/README.md

 Allow transfert file from PC to Agonlight2 binary or text file.
 Limited file to transfert is 256k.
 Default baud is 115200.
-transfert use a script `sendfile.py`for transfert file from PC to Agon
+transfert use a script `sendfile.py` and `sendfile.bat` for transfert file from PC to Agon

 ```
 Put a file comfile.bin to /mos directory
-Download sendfile.py and sendfile.bat (folder tools) on your desktop where the file to transfert
+Download sendfile.py and sendfile.bat (folder tools) on your desktop in directory where the file to transfert
 Launch comfile.bin on the Agon Light side and follow instructions
-Launch sendfile.bat yourfile.txt for example
+Launch sendfile.bat yourfile.txt COM2 for example
 ```
->[!IMPORTANT]
->Change your COM port on file sendfile.bat

 **Hardware**